HalimaBouzidi/JetsonPower/README.md

 Python framework for power consumption monitoring and scaling on NVIDIA Jetson boards

 ## Requirements
-- You'll need to set your Jetson board should with a JetPack version >= 5.0.1
+- You need to set your Jetson board with a JetPack version >= 5.0.1

-- We'll add support for older JetPack versions (4.x.y) will be added soon.
+- We'll add support for older JetPack versions (4.x.y) soon.

 ## Usage
 ### - Power consumption measurements